RayAndrade/TheRayCode/Csharp/Decorator/README.md

 Decorators may call parent implementation of the operation, instead of calling the wrapped object directly.
 This approach simplifies extension of decorator classes.
+Concrete Decorators call the wrapped object and alter its result in some way.
 ```c#
 class ConcreteDecoratorA : Decorator
 {